johnx25bd/os-blogs/drafts/guide-to-spatial-data/README.md

 What is spatial data?
 - "data that describes anything with spatial extent (i.e. size, shape or position)" [w3c/](https://www.w3.org/TR/sdw-bp/)
-- "AKA location information"
+- "AKA location information or mapping data"

-Coordinates - xyz, plus time.
+Representing location on a plane using coordinates - xyz, plus time.
 Extra dimensions (attributes).

 Viewing the map in a browser.
 Center or bounding box, zoom, pitch, bearing.
 Visible layers. etc.